total-typescript/total-typescript-book/book-content/chapters/09-typescript-only-features.md

 But TypeScript actually has a few runtime features that don't exist in JavaScript.
 These features are compiled into JavaScript, but they are not part of the JavaScript language itself.

-In this chapter we'll look at several of these TypesScript-only features, including parameter properties, enums and namespaces.
+In this chapter we'll look at several of these TypeScript-only features, including parameter properties, enums and namespaces.
 Along the way, we'll discuss benefits and trade-offs, as well as when you might want to stick with JavaScript.

 ## Class Parameter Properties